fosscell/bashworkshop/notes.md

             a="Hello World"   //Correct
             a ="Hello world"  //Wrong !!
             a= "hello world"  //Wrong !!
+        - you will have to use a $ symbol in front of the variable to make bash understand that its a variable

     String
         - represented by anything inside double quotes
         - Example: